BIH-CEI/rarelink/docs/3_installation/3_1_setup_rarelink_framework.rst

     rarelink framework-setup install

-This command installs all necessary RareLink framework dependencies.
+This command installs all necessary RareLink framework dependencies and functionalities.

 To update the RareLink framework: